Exawind/openturbine/docs/sphinx/user/spring_mass.rst

 ===========================

 This example will walk through how to run a simulation of a chain of masses linked together by linear springs and anchored at either end.
-We'll use OpenTurbine's low level API, which, unlike OpenTurbine's high level APIs, will require us to manually set up all nodes and their connectivities.
+We'll use Kynema's low level API, which, unlike Kynema's high level APIs, will require us to manually set up all nodes and their connectivities.
 This extra complexity is the trade-off required for unlimited freedom.
 For the most up to date and working version of this code, see ``tests/documentation_tests/spring_mass_system/``.

 As with any C++ program, start with the includes.
-As a Kokkos-based library, you'll need to include ``Kokkos_Core.hpp`` for setup, teardown, and working with OpenTurbine's data structures.
+As a Kokkos-based library, you'll need to include ``Kokkos_Core.hpp`` for setup, teardown, and working with Kynema's data structures.
-From OpenTurbine, you'll have to include ``model.hpp`` for the Model class, our tool for setting up and creating the system, and ``step.hpp`` for the Step function which performs the action of system asembly and solve.
+From Kynema, you'll have to include ``model.hpp`` for the Model class, our tool for setting up and creating the system, and ``step.hpp`` for the Step function which performs the action of system asembly and solve.

 .. code-block:: cpp